elixirschool/elixirschool/lessons/en/testing/basics.md

 Sometimes it may be necessary to assert that an error has been raised.
 We can do this with `assert_raise`.
-We'll see an example of `assert_raise` in the next lesson on Plug.
+We'll see an example of `assert_raise` in the lesson on Plug.

 ### assert_receive